aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-styles-and-themes/_index.md

 ### Removing a Table of Contents from the Document

 A table of contents can be removed from the document by removing all nodes found between the FieldStart and FieldEnd node of the TOC field.
-The code below demonstrates this.
+The code below shows this.
 The removal of the TOC field is simpler than a normal field as we do not keep track of nested fields.
 Instead, we check the FieldEnd node is of type FieldType.FieldTOC which means we have encountered the end of the current TOC.
 This technique can be used in this case without worrying about any nested fields as we can assume that any properly formed document will have no fully nested TOC field inside another TOC field.
 Firstly the FieldStart nodes of each TOC are collected and stored.
 The specified TOC is then enumerated so all nodes within the field are visited and stored.
 The nodes are then removed from the document.
-The below code example demonstrates how to remove a specified TOC from a document.
+The below code example shows how to remove a specified TOC from a document.
 You can download the template file of this example from here.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-RemoveTOCFromDocument-RemoveTOCFromDocument.cpp" >}}